youssefelkorchi/AmanePass/README.md

-# Password Guardian
+# AmanePass

-A secure, offline password strength checker and breach detector that respects your privacy.
+*Password Guardian* - A secure, offline password strength checker and breach detector that respects your privacy.

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## 🔐 Overview

-Password Guardian is a comprehensive password security solution that helps users create and maintain strong, secure passwords while ensuring complete privacy.
-Unlike online password checkers that might compromise your security, Password Guardian performs all operations locally on your device, with no data sent to external servers.
+AmanePass (Password Guardian) is a comprehensive password security solution that helps users create and maintain strong, secure passwords while ensuring complete privacy.
+Unlike online password checkers that might compromise your security, AmanePass performs all operations locally on your device, with no data sent to external servers.

 ## ✨ Key Features